prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_1.en.md

 "It was always yours as much as mine.

-I left everything and I went wherever you wanted to go and I've done what you wanted to do But I wish we'd never come here."
+I left everything and I went wherever you wanted to go and I've done what you wanted to do.